A cosmologically consistent millicharged dark matter solution to the EDGES anomaly of possible string theory origin: Abstract

 \section{Abstract}

-The EDGES experiment shows a cooling of baryons at a redshift of $z\sim 17$ with an amplitude of 500$_{-500}^{+200}$ mK at 99\% C.L. which is a 3.8$\sigma$ deviation from what the standard $\Lambda$CDM cosmology gives.
+Analysis of EDGES data shows an absorption signal of the redshifted 21-cm line of atomic hydrogen at $z\sim 17$ which is stronger than expected from the standard $\Lambda$CDM model.
+The absorption signal interpreted as brightness temperature $T_{21}$ of the 21-cm line gives an amplitude of $-$500$_{-500}^{+200}$ mK at 99\% C.L. which is a 3.8$\sigma$ deviation from what the standard $\Lambda$CDM cosmology gives.
 We present a particle physics model for the baryon cooling where a fraction of the dark matter resides in the hidden sector with a $U(1)$ gauge symmetry and a Stueckelberg mechanism operates mixing the visible and the hidden sectors with the hidden sector consisting of dark Dirac fermions and dark photons.
 The Stueckelberg mass mixing mechanism automatically generates a millicharge for the hidden sector dark fermions providing a theoretical basis for using millicharged dark matter to produce the desired cooling of baryons seen by EDGES by scattering from millicharged dark matter.
 We compute the relic density of the millicharged dark matter by solving a set of coupled equations for the dark fermion and dark photon yields and for the temperature ratio of the hidden sector and the visible sector heat baths.
 For the analysis of baryon cooling, we analyze the evolution equations for the temperatures of baryons and millicharged dark matter as a function of the redshift.
 We exhibit regions of the parameter space which allow consistency with the EDGES data.
-A confirmation of the EDGES effect will point to the possibility of the Stueckelberg mechanism operating at early epochs of the universe connecting the visible and hidden sectors.
+We note that the Stueckelberg mechanism arises naturally in strings and the existence of a millicharge would point to its string origin.

 { \hrule height 0.4mm \hrule height 0.4mm}